 Continued study of grammar, literature, conversation, culture and history.
 The class is taught in Spanish.
 The students are given exposure to Hispanic culture through literature.
-Students will team-teach an elementary class, give skits, speeches, and continue practice in target language.
-Students will prepare to take a college placement test in target language.
+Students will give skits, speeches, and continue practice in target language.
+Students will prepare for college placement in target language.